Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 Christmas shows and carols on the Côte d’Azur

-There are nearly always performances of the Christmas classic The Nutcracker (Casse Noisette), often by a Russian ballet company, at l’Acropolis Nice.
-Check its website for details.
+There are nearly always performances of the Christmas classic The Nutcracker (Casse Noisette) or Cinderella, at l’Opéra de Nice or the Grimaldi Forum in Monaco.
+Check their websites for details.

-Another option for The Nutcracker is to watch a live cinema screening from The Royal Ballet at CIV cinema or any of the other venues that offer live cinema screenings on the Côte d’Azur (to find out more about live CINEMA screening click here).
+Another option for a festive ballet is to watch a live cinema screening from The Royal Ballet at CIV cinema or any of the other venues that offer live cinema screenings on the Côte d’Azur (to find out more about live CINEMA screening click here).

 Valbonne Christmas Spectacle, as part of the Christmas market in Valbonne village there is always a magnificent show of some sort usually involving fire and or lights.
 Check the website for details (information often not available till December).
 This event is FREE.